-John Banas first emerged in the late 60s as a creative force in Wellington’s professional theatre scene.
+John Banas first emerged in the late 1960s as a creative force in Wellington’s professional theatre scene.
 Raised in England and Taranaki, Banas was part of a brash, emerging generation that included some soon to be illustrious contemporaries.
-“Every young man wants to change the world”, he said later.
-“I was convinced we had to do something exciting and interesting, and make people think about things”.
+"Every young man wants to change the world", he later said.
+"I was convinced we had to do something exciting and interesting, and make people think about things".

-Concentrating his efforts in Wellington’s Downstage Theatre, Banas had already begun to make his mark, first as an actor, and later as a writer/director of everything from environmental epics to rock operas, to shows for children.
-His production of Macbeth polarised audiences.
+Banas was also acting at Wellington's Downstage Theatre.
+At Downstage he would write and direct everything from environmental epics to rock operas, and shows for children.
+His 1979 production of Macbeth polarised audiences.
 It was futuristic, with the opera house stage lined in silver, and moving silver towers.
-“A lot of people hated it, but a lot of people really loved it”.
-Venerable playwright and critic Bruce Mason dubbed the production ‘Macbeth Galactica’; later Mason was one of those raving about the "superbly inventive" hit Full Marx, which Banas co-wrote and co-directed.
+"A lot of people hated it, but a lot of people really loved it".
+Venerable playwright and critic Bruce Mason dubbed the production ‘Macbeth Galactica’; later Mason was among those raving about the "superbly inventive" hit Full Marx, which Banas co-wrote and co-directed.

 This is a pragmatic accommodation with the central truth of his long and successful career.
 Banas is drawn to audiences, and has a showman’s instinct for satisfying them.
 But there is an inevitable tension between art and commerce; his first year as artistic director at Downstage (1983) proved an outstanding commercial and artistic success, but the next year reversed the trend as commercial failure overtook artistic ambition.